jasonsturges/jasonsturges.github.io/technology/_posts/2020-06-13-using-rider-with-unity.md

 ---

-On macOS, JetBrains Rider introduces deep integration with Unity.
+JetBrains Rider introduces deep integration with Unity, especially on macOS where equivalent features of Visual Studio is not available.

 First, assure [JetBrains Rider](https://www.jetbrains.com/rider/) is installed - a 30-day free trial is available for evaluation.